 Subproperty of: E13 Attribute Assignment.
 P140 assigned attribute to (was attributed by): E1 CRM Entity

 Superproperty of: S21 Measurement.
 O24 measured (was measured by): S15 Observable Entity

+Quantification: many to one, necessary (1,1:0,n)

 Scope note: This property associates an instance of S4 Observation with an instance of S15 Observable Entity that was observed.
 Specifically it describes that a thing, a feature, a phenomenon or its reaction is observed by an activity of Observation.

+Examples:

+This document is about the rotational landslide that was observed by engineers on the slope of Panagopoula coastal site, near Patras, on the 25th–26th April 1971 and the 3rd May 1971.

 In First Order Logic: